 My route backpacking Vietnam:

-We started in the north and made our way south to Can tho.
+This Vietnam map shows the route we took starting in the north and made our way south to Can Tho.

 Did you find this backpacking Vietnam travel tips helpful?
 Let me know in the comments below if there is anything else you would like to know.

 If you would like further posts like ‘Backpacking Vietnam’, or other in-depth solo/ budget travel advice and weekly blog posts come and join Forever Roaming the World’s ever-growing community, we would love to have you.